-Flughafen Zürich AG emitted approximately 50,000 t of CO_2 in 1991 with all its direct emission sources (vehicles and machinery, power plant and emergency generators) and purchased electricity.
-Despite expansion and traffic growth, CO_2 emissions have since been reduced by around 50%, and even by 75% relative to traffic growth.
-More than 80% of the CO_2 -emissions from Flughafen Zürich AG are emitted by the own combined heat power plant.
+Flughafen Zürich AG emitted approximately 50,000 t of CO2 in 1991 with all its direct emission sources (vehicles and machinery, power plant and emergency generators) and purchased electricity.
+Despite expansion and traffic growth, CO2 emissions have since been reduced by approximately one third, and even by 75% relative to traffic growth.
+More than 80% of the CO2-emissions from Flughafen Zürich AG are emitted by the own combined heat power plant.